charlescatta/Behavioral-Cloning/README.md

    <img src="driving.gif">
 </p>

-This project uses a Convolutional Neural Network model to attemp to learn how to drive a car in a simulator by trying to replicate the same driving behaviour.
-The model is only fed 3 image streams from 3 cameras on the car and the current steering wheel angle.
-No other data is given by the simulator.
+This project uses a _Convolutional Neural Network to attempt_ to learn how to drive a car in a simulator by trying to replicate the driving behaviour of a human player.

+The Neural Net is fed three image streams from cameras fixed on the car and the current steering angle during training.

+After training the model is able to send appropriate steering angles to the car in order for it to stay on the track.
 ----

 ### Simulator